 Joint Providership Resource Center

-For some organizations, Joint Providership is the first step in becoming an accredited provider as the Medical Foundation mentors an unaccredited group through the steps to establish the necessary framework for an independently accredited CME program and build a track record of offering CME.
+For some organizations, Joint Providership is the first step in becoming an accredited provider as the Medical Foundation mentors an unaccredited group through the steps to establish the necessary framework for an independently accredited continuing education program and build a track record of offering accredited continuing education.

 The Medical Foundation also offers Joint Providership to those organizations that do not wish to become accredited, either because they offer a very limited number of activities and/or have limited resources and personnel available to support their educational offerings.